vokimon/apunts/computers/godot.md

 - You specify the base class at the top with `extends BaseClass`
 - Any `var`, you prefix with `@export` will be shown on the inspector and can be modified from outside.
 - You can also declare a `signal` you can emit at the class root, just name it `signal mysignalHappened`
-- Members (inherited or not)  are accessible without `this.` but you can explicitly use `this.member` if the name is shadowed by a local variable.
+- Members (inherited or not)  are accessible without `self.` but you can explicitly use `self.member` if the name is shadowed by a local variable.
-- Chldren nodes can be accessed by prepending `$` to their name
+- Children nodes can be accessed by prepending `$` to their name
 - Node types and types can be accessed by name (`Vector2D`, `Input`, `CollisionObject2D`...), no import required (also means, names must be unique)
+- Also scripts with `classname MyClass` directive will be available by name
 - Built-in methods starts with `_`

 ### Typed variables